WELCOME TO THE NEW LANDSCAPE

 People are reluctant to accept change, but change is

-inevitable and it was time to provide another opportunity
+inevitable and it was time to provide another

-for schools that otherwise would have received no
+opportunity for schools that otherwise would have

-in the history of the program.
-They posted 20 wins and
+the best seasons in the history of the program.
+They

-swept the season series with cross-town rival the College
+posted 20 wins and swept the season series with

-of Charleston.
-Everybody, including me, thought Charleston
+including me, thought Charleston had an outstanding

-had an outstanding season.
-The Citadel beat them twice and
+season.
+The Citadel beat them twice and won 20 games.
+As

-won 20 games.
-As Rich Zvosec, a former coach and member of
+Rich Zvosec, a former coach and member of the CIT

-games at The Citadel is like winning 100 games somewhere
+at The Citadel is like winning 100 games somewhere

 else.”